Bersih 3.0 rally: Unprofessional conduct by the police force

 The Bar Council further stated that the authorities had disregarded provisions within the United Nations Basic Principles on the Use of Force and Firearms by Law Enforcement Officials (UNBPUFF), the United Nations Code of Conduct for Law Enforcement Officials (UNCC), and Amnesty International guidelines.

+However, the Bar Council report failed to cite the unruly and violent acts of the protestors that happened before 9.30 am, such as the attacks on police vehicles at 3 in the morning.

-Violence and arrests of journalists
+Violence and hostility towards journalists

-Several journalists were attacked by police officers, where some photographers had their cameras and memory cards destroyed after taking photos of alleged police brutality.
+Several journalists were attacked by protestors and police officers, where some photographers had their cameras and memory cards destroyed after taking photos of the protest.

+TV AlHijrah journalist, Mohd Azri Mohd Salleh, was attacked by protestors while he was helping a policeman who was also being assaulted by other protestors.
+Mohd Azri suffered serious injuries which resulted in him being hospitalised in an intensive care unit at Kuala Lumpur Hospital, requiring 15 stitches to treat the injuries.
+Mohd Azri was on duty to report the protest, but his camera equipment was subsequently destroyed despite his efforts to protect it, although he managed to recover the video footages later.
+He was hit on his head using his own motorcycle helmet and other hard objects.

 Malaysiakini photographer Koh Jun Lin was arrested and his camera equipment confiscated.
 Malay Mail confirmed that its photographer Arif Kartono was punched by police and his camera destroyed.
 Al-Jazeera's crew was roughed about and their camera damaged after they tried to film an officer beating up a protester.

-The Inspector-General of Police, Ismail Omar promised that there will be investigations and refuted an earlier statement made by the Home Minister, Hishammuddin Hussein, who claimed that the Standard Operating Procedure (SOP) of the police allows them to seize media equipment including cameras or memory cards.
+The Inspector-General of Police, Ismail Omar promised that there will be investigations.
+He refuted an earlier statement made by the Home Minister, Hishammuddin Hussein, who claimed that the Standard Operating Procedure (SOP) of the police allows them to seize media equipment including cameras or memory cards.

+A recording of the protest also showed a protestor verbally assaulting a foreign-looking journalist, calling him a "white idiot" and telling him to leave the country.
+The journalist would later reply to her, in Malay, saying "saya tinggal di sini" (I live here).